muso31/Helixbase/README.md

 4. Perform a Nuget restore
 5. Publish each project in VS (or view gulp tasks)
 6. Run Unicorn and sync all configurations

+#### Using Helix Base:
+* Use the <a href="https://github.com/muso31/Helixbase/tree/master/src/Feature/Hero/code">Hero Feature</a> as an example
+	* View <a href="https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Service/HeroService.cs">HeroService.cs</a> for examples of how to get an item from Sitecore using the content API and the search API.
+	* View <a href="https://github.com/muso31/Helixbase/blob/master/src/Feature/Hero/code/Routes/RegisterRoutes.cs">Register routes</a> for an example of how to register a route.